Keeping Food Fresh with a Portable Mason Jar Vacuum Sealer

 preparing the jar to be vacuum sealed.Pin

-Place a flat canning lid on top of a wide-mouth Mason jar.
-Be sure the lid and top of the jar are free of any food or debris that might hinder a good seal.
+Place a flat canning lid on a wide-mouth Mason jar, ensuring the lid and jar rim are clean and free of debris for a proper seal.
 See this post for more problems and solutions that can make it impossible to seal a jar.

 Placing the unit on top of the jar.Pin